yuvelq/FDMR-Monitor/README.md

 - JavaScript code to support broadcasting groups.
 - The code has been updated to HTML5.
 - Page that shows static and single TG.
-- Data qso are showed in the dashboard.
+- Data qso now is showed in the dashboard.

 FDMR Monitor has been tested on Debian v9, v10 and v11